House of the Dragon episode 7 review: Funerals, fake deaths and a Targaryen weddingOct 4 | 5 min read

 Viewers were kept guessing at whether her character Lindsay Denton was really being bullied at work as a detective, or if she was scheming against the force all along.

-Seasons 1 to 5 of Line of Duty are available on BBC iPlayer.
+All six seasons of Line of Duty are available on BBC iPlayer.

 The Casual Vacancy - Samantha Mollison (2015)